Best Outdoor TV Antenna (2026): Top Picks by Range and Signal Strength

 Bottom Line

 Buy this if you want a complete, ready-to-go setup for powering more than one TV.
 With the antenna, amplifier, splitter, and cabling included, it removes the guesswork from multi-TV installations and avoids extra purchases later.
-For rural households cutting the cord entirely, this is a straightforward way to get consistent reception throughout the home from a single outdoor antenna.

 The ClearStream 5 is optimized for Hi-VHF signals, which are still used by some major networks in rural markets.
 This makes it especially useful in areas where popular stations won’t come in on UHF-only antennas, even when mounted outdoors.